Mastering the art of soft-working: Why these famous artists were more productive in PJs

-Soft-working, a term coined by Newstalk’s Henry McKean, is the state of working from home, in bed or on the couch, most likely in your Penny’s best (PJs, slippers and massive bedhead).
+Soft-working, a term coined by Newstalk’s Henry McKean, is the state of working from home, in bed or on the couch, most likely in your Penney’s best (PJs, slippers and massive bedhead).

 While being productive from home is not everyone’s strong point, soft-working is some people’s most motivating niche.